Career Services appointments

 Building a strong resume or writing an effective cover letter is an ongoing process.
 It takes time, effort and several revisions before a resume/cover letter will be considered complete.
-Advisors in Career Services are here to help you through the process of formulating and tailoring your resume or letter to a specific job or internship.
+Advisers in Career Services are here to help you through the process of formulating and tailoring your resume or letter to a specific job or internship.
 In order for us to best assist you, please:

-Schedule an appointment for 30 minutes
+- Schedule an appointment for 30 minutes

-Bring a printed copy of your resume and/or cover letter to the appointment
+- Bring a printed copy of your resume and/or cover letter to the appointment

-Bring a printed copy of the job description if you have one
+- Bring a printed copy of the job description if you have one

 Interviews can be intimidating, especially if you are not prepared for the types of questions employers generally ask.
 Career Services offers one-hour mock interviews so that you can develop your interview skills and get a feel for the types of questions you should consider.
 Half of this time will be for the "interview" itself, and the remaining time will be spent discussing and evaluating your performance in order to improve for your real interview.
 To set up this kind of appointment:

-Schedule back to back 30 minute appointments
+- Schedule 2 back to back 30 minute appointments

-Bring a printed copy of your resume AND a job or grad school description to the appointment
+- Bring a printed copy of your resume AND a job or grad school description to the appointment

 Internships are a great way to build applicable work experience to support your degree of choice.
 They help you to bridge your academic experience with the world of work and to try out different career options to find a good fit.